landonb/nark/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Hamster can always use more-better docs, whether as part of the official
+``nark`` can always use more-better docs, whether as part of the official
 user or developer READMEs, in the code as docstrings, or even on the web
 as blog posts, articles, etc.